Ecological Education – What Can Nature Teach Us About Education Systems And Learning?

 In ecological systems, the end of every process is the beginning of another.
-Every organism depends on countless others and is, in turn, relied upon by others.
-From an ecological perspective, the goal of education is not the acquisition of knowledge but the creation of links between concepts.
-Put another way, ecological education is about how connected that knowledge is.
-It’s about seeing individual concepts as being part of a whole.
-In an age of instant access, knowledge is less important than skills.
-Education should be less about regurgitating facts and more about finding the right information for the situation and applying it in new and unexpected ways.
-This means creating links.
-Creative problem solving is the ability to see or combine previously disconnected concepts in new and novel ways.
-So what would ecological education look like?
+Every organism depends on countless others and is, in turn, relies upon the whole.
+From this lens, the goal of education is not the acquisition of knowledge but the intertwining of it.
+The purpose of an ecological approach is to create students capable of applying knowledge from multiple domains in new and novel situations.
+Creative problem solving is the ability to see or combine previously disconnected concepts in new circumstances.
+So what traits would ecological education have?

-- the physical structure/layout of schools should facilitate cross-curricular initiatives by helping to facilitate dialog between teachers of different disciplines.
-The physical space ought to encourage the “collision” of ideas.
+- The physical structure/layout of schools would help facilitate cross-curricular initiatives by encouraging exploration and dialogue between teachers of different disciplines.
+The physical space ought to support the “collision” of ideas.